SungHoHong2/Leetcode-Experiment/medium/Longest_Palindromic_Substring/README.md

         # set the left and right index for the odd palindrome
         # set the variable for the largest odd palindrome
         # loop until left and right reach the end
-            # if it is a plaindrome
+            # if it is a Palindrome
-                # increase the size of the odd paliindrome
+                # increase the size of the odd Palindrome
             # if it is not a palindrome
                 # escape the loop
             # increase the left and right index
         # left and right index for the even palindrome
-        # find the even palindrome using the same method of finding the odd palindrome
+        # find the even palindrome using the same method of finding the odd Palindrome
         # if odd palindrome is larger
             # return the index for the odd palindrome
         # if even palindrome is larger